briansmlee/briansmlee.github.io/docs/_esl_posts/03_03_Exercises.md

 Hence, we can pre-compute the fixed $r^T (I - Q_1{Q_1}^T)$ and select the $x_2$ that maximizes the absolute dot product.

 ### 3.10

+*Show that dropping the feature with the smallest absolute Z-score increases RSS the least.*

+The feature that increases the RSS the least when dropped has the smallest F statistic:

+$$ F = \frac{RSS_{dropped} - RSS}{RSS / (N - p - 1)} $$

+From Exercise 3.1, this F statistic is equal to the square of the corresponding Z-score.

+Reference:

+* Weatherwax and Epstein. *A Solution Manual and Notes for:
+The Elements of Statistical Learning*.